 Unless you have a specific add-on for key protection, expect to pay for a lost key out of pocket.
 The smartest financial move is to have a spare made before you lose your primary; duplicating a working key is significantly cheaper than creating a new one from scratch.

-DIY vs. Professional: Can You Save Money?
+DIY vs. Professional: Can You Actually Save Money?

 CheapInsurance.com by the Numbers